-C. WCG calculated and disbursed at fulltime for 13 credits, then student withdraws from six credits after attending at least one class in each course but within the tuition refund period.
-The student notifies the financial aid office that they wish to decline the refund and have the tuition refund returned to their WCG award and their award reduced to match their new enrollment level/QER.
-This may involve the student returning funds as well to the school to be returned to WSAC via CSAW so that their award/enrollment level reflects the lower amount. (e.g., full-time to half-time and aid returned to reflect half-time)
+• Example 2 - OPTION 2: WCG calculated and disbursed at full-time for 13 credits, then the student withdraws from 6 credits after the census date.
+The student notifies the financial aid office that they wish to decline the refund and have the tuition refund returned to their WCG award and their award reduced to match their new credit enrollment/QER.
+This may involve the student returning funds to the school to be returned to WSAC via CSAW so that their award/credit enrollment reflects the lower amount. (e.g.,13 credits to 7 and aid returned to reflect 7 credits)

-ACTION: Adjust student's WCG award to appropriate enrollment level and return funds to WSAC via CSAW.
-Award and enrollment level will be reported at half time.
-If a student enrolls in and attends at least 3 quarter credits (or the equivalent) the student will not owe back WA Bridge Grant.
+ACTION: Adjust student's WCG award to the appropriate credit enrollment and return funds to WSAC via CSAW.
+Award and credit enrollment will be reported at 7 credits.